Nicolas-Reyland/Mandelbrot-progressive/README.md

 # Mandelbrot-progressive
-Progressive rendering of the Mandelbrot fractal (from 1 iteration to a lot)
+Progressive rendering of the Mandelbrot fractal (from 1 iteration up to a lot)

 ## Installation